vicoslab/dis_tutorial6/README.md

 extract.filter(*cloud_plane);
 ```

-Finally, run RANSAC and fit a cyllinder model to the rest of the points:
+Finally, run RANSAC and fit a cylinder model to the rest of the points:
 ```
 // Create the segmentation object for cylinder segmentation and set all the
 // parameters